The Lindbergh Kidnapping Hoax

 by Raymond H Fredette

-Air Power History
+reprinted from Air Power History

 Fredette, the foremost Lindbergh scholar, presents a fascinating and persuasive new interpretation of what really happened after Charles Lindbergh landed at Le Bourget France after completing his historic trans-Atlantic flight.

 The dramatic story of Charles Lindbergh's arrival in Paris after a suspenseful flight of 33 1/2 hours from New York on May 21, 1927, has often been told, beginning with the dispatches of the reporters whose do-or-die assignment was to interview him as soon as he landed.
 They all failed.
 Moments after he touched down on the grassy field at Le Bourget, the flier disappeared.

 The press found him hours later at the American Embassy in the personal custody of the ambassador, Myron T Herrick.
 Lindbergh, so the story goes, had been rescued from the crowd that had bolted out on the field and engulfed his plane as he landed.

 In his book about the flight, The Spirit of St. Louis, Lindbergh credits two French airmen, he identifies only as Detroyat and Delage, for saving him from the mob.
 After being hustled into a hangar, he recalls he was later taken to the military side of the field at the order of a French officer, Major Weiss.
 While there he was visited by Ambassador Herrick who decided on the spot to take him to the embassy as his guest.
 In light of many other accounts of his tumultuous reception, Lindbergh's own version in a brief afterword omits many telling details.
 But even when he could not be completely candid, he felt compelled to be very specific.
 "We passed Dugny, Stains, Saint Denis, and entered through the Saint Ouen gate," he remembers of his ride from Le Bourget "over bumpy side roads" into the city.